Network Firewalls «Prev Next»

 A circuit-level gateway acts as an IP address translator between the Internet and your internal systems.
 It transfers inbound and outbound network packets, shielding the IP addresses of the internal network from the Internet at the network level.

-Let's take a look at the proxy server transmission process using a Slide Show to walk through the steps.
+Let's take a look at the proxy server transmission process through the following series of images to walk through the steps.

 1. Class A,